 Like the ancient feast upon which it is modeled, today’s Inti Raymi festival honors a new cycle of life with several days of exulted dancing, drinking, and eating, with the main event on June 24.
 In a city that does not lack for festivals to fill the cultural calendar, Inti Raymi has become one of the largest and most important celebrations in Cusco, perhaps precisely because of its local significance.

-More than 500 actors, organized by university, professional, or neighborhood affiliation, prepare and practice for months beforehand, designing elaborate and ornate costumes, refining dance sequences, and coordinating the most minor details or the procession, all in order to give full homage to the Inca past.
+More than 500 actors, organized by the university, professional, or neighborhood affiliation, prepare and practice for months beforehand, designing elaborate and ornate costumes, refining dance sequences, and coordinating minor details or the procession, all to give full homage to the Inca past.

-The starting point of the procession is Qoricancha, the former “Temple of the Sun,” and current site of Santo Domingo Church.
+The starting point of the procession is Qoricancha, the former “Temple of the Sun,” and the current site of Santo Domingo Church.
 It was here that the Inca civilization worshipped Inti, the Sun God, and this grandest of palaces was decked out accordingly.
 Inti Raymi begins at San Domingo Church, the site of Qoricancha, the Inca Temple of the Sun.
 The darker-hued stone wall is the building’s most visible remnant of Inca architecture.

 The procession continues on foot to the Plaza de Armas and then further up the hill to Sacsayhuaman, an expansive archaeological site where the remainder of the Inti Raymi rituals are performed to the delight of thousands of onlookers.
 The entire ceremony is conducted in the Quechua language.

-- Book in advance everything you can: June is the high season for Cusco travel and you can expect accommodations, train tickets to Machu Picchu and treks to fill up early and fast.
+- Book in advance everything you can: June is the high season for Cusco travel, and you can expect accommodations, train tickets to Machu Picchu, and treks to fill up early and fast.
 Some Cusco hotels charge higher rates for Inti Raymi; speak to your travel advisor for the latest information.